Key Specs of MG Hector

 Hector Latest Update

-MG Hector Variants & Colour Options: The Hector will be offered in four variants - Style, Super, Smart and Sharp.
-There are a maximum of five colours on offer, white, silver, black, burgundy red and blaze red, but the colour choice depends on the variant.
+MG Hector Variants & Colour Options: The Hector is available in four variants: Style, Super, Smart and Sharp.
+Five colours are on offer: white, silver, black, burgundy red and blaze red -- but the colour choice depends on the variant.

-Features: The Hector’s standout feature is its large 10.4-inch touchscreen infotainment system, which won’t be available in all variants.
-There will be features like in-built internet connectivity, iSmart mobile application-based AC control as well as door lock and unlock.
-MG Motor will also offer a panoramic sunroof, a semi-digital instrument cluster with a 7-inch colour display and up to six airbags.
+MG Hector Features: The Hector’s standout feature is its large 10.4-inch touchscreen infotainment which gets in-built internet connectivity, iSmart mobile application-based AC control as well as door lock and unlock.
+It is also equipped with a panoramic sunroof, a 7-inch colour MID, 360 degree camera, electronic parking brake and up to six airbags.
 The standard set of safety features include dual front airbags, ABS with EBD, ESP, traction control, rear disc brakes, hill hold assist and ISOFIX child seat anchors.

 MG Hector price list (Variants)